-Predominantly a product of micro-factories that are being established in Dubai and Abu Dhabi, the 3D printing techniques are being used to achieve upgrades in design and manufacturing capabilities of the UAE in a number of industries.
+Predominantly a product of micro-factories that are being established in Dubai and Abu Dhabi, the 3D printing techniques are being used to achieve upgrades in the design and manufacturing capabilities of the UAE in a number of industries.

 In a dynamic economy that changes every day, technological advancements in the form of cloud computing, artificial intelligence, Internet of Things are giving way to a world that is not only better connected but also one that provides practical solutions.

-In the face of all these advancements, the digital transformation in Gulf countries has geared the region up to take active participation in the new wave of digital revolution.
+In the face of all these advancements, the digital transformation in Gulf countries has geared the region up to take active participation in the new wave of the digital revolution.

 We at Affle Enterprise have developed applications for enterprises, each built for a custom use case.
-Monitoring and witnessing the impact of their integration in real time.
+Monitoring and witnessing the impact of their integration in real-time.